kevinlekiller/linux_intel_display_overclocking/README.md

 #####(Optional) Tuning the modeline

-This step is not recommended unless you are desperate to get the overclock you want but are limited by pixel clock frequency.
+This step is not recommended unless you are desperate to get the overclock you want but limited by pixel clock frequency.
 Skip this step if you are not.

 If you are limited to a 165MHz pixel clock for example, you can change the modeline manually to try to get under the limit.

 For example, let's say this is the modeline we want, which is 71.93Hz: `Modeline "1920x1080"  167.11  1920 1968 2000 2080  1080 1103 1108 1117 +hsync -vsync`

-This has a pixel clock of 167.11MHz.
 Open a new tab in your browser and open [this](http://www.epanorama.net/faq/vga2rgb/calc.html) site again.
-Put in the modeline you want.
+Put in the modeline you want (for example, the one I just posted above).

 Change 167.11MHz to 164.50MHz or so, and play around with the porch and sync values then click calculate on step 3 on that web page, until you get 71.93Hz again.